buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 The wall represents a vertical construction that may bound or subdivide spaces.
 Wall are usually vertical, or nearly vertical, planar elements, often designed to bear structural loads.
 A wall is however not required to be load bearing.

 { .extDef}
-> NOTE&nbsp; Definition according to ISO 6707-1: vertical construction usually in masonry or in concrete which bounds or subdivides a construction works and fulfils a load bearing or retaining function.
+> NOTE  Definition according to ISO 6707-1: vertical construction usually in masonry or in concrete which bounds or subdivides a construction works and fulfils a load bearing or retaining function.

-> NOTE&nbsp; An arbitrary planar element to which this semantic information is not applicable (is not predominantly vertical), shall be modeled as _IfcPlate_.
+> NOTE  An arbitrary planar element to which this semantic information is not applicable (is not predominantly vertical), shall be modeled as _IfcPlate_.

 A wall may have openings, such as wall openings, openings used for windows or doors, or niches and recesses.
 They are defined by an _IfcOpeningElement_ attached to the wall using the inverse relationship _HasOpenings_ pointing to _IfcRelVoidsElement_.

-> NOTE&nbsp; Walls with openings that have already been modeled within the enclosing geometry may use the relationship _IfcRelConnectsElements_ to associate the wall with embedded elements such as doors and windows.
+> NOTE  Walls with openings that have already been modeled within the enclosing geometry may use the relationship _IfcRelConnectsElements_ to associate the wall with embedded elements such as doors and windows.

 There are two main representations for all occurrences: